Howard is a regular lucid dreamer. He likes finding ways to increase his lucid episodes and enjoy the dream world.

 Reality checks are performed as you go about your daily routine.
 The idea is that this habit will continue into your dreams, and while dreaming, one of these routine checks will give you the very pleasant surprise that you’re now lucid.

 Yes.
 Sometimes they will.
 My check of choice (looking at my hands) works about 9 times out of 10, but when it doesn’t work it really throws me off.

 I recommend that you always do more than one check.
 Occasionally one of them won’t work, so it’s good to have a backup.

-It’s also a good idea to not do one check excessively.
-It’s easy for it to become automatic which makes it less likely to work in a dream.
+It’s also a good idea not to do one check excessively.
+It’s easy for it to become automatic, which makes it less likely to work in a dream.
 Care should be taken to perform reality checks with purpose and with the expectation that you’re dreaming even when you know you’re awake.

 Here are 12 common and reliable reality checks.
 Their effectiveness varies from person to person, so experiment with as many as you can to find the most reliable ones for you.

 The most common version of this test is to try to push the fingers of one hand through the palm of the other.
 Alternatively, you can push your hand through any solid object like a table, wall, vehicle, or anything else.